 Research Master in Fluid Dynamics (Master-after-master level)

-The Research Master of the von Karman Institute for Fluid Dynamics (VKI) is a one-year postgraduate programme at “Master-after-Master” level (also known as VKI Diploma Course) with a 60-years tradition.
+The Research Master of the von Karman Institute for Fluid Dynamics (VKI) is a one-year postgraduate programme at “Master-after-Master” level (also known as VKI Diploma Course) with a 60-years legacy.
 The program offers a wide choice of specialised courses on various aspects of fluid dynamics.
 Half of the year is devoted to a personal research project under close guidance by members of the faculty.
 The research may be experimental, theoretical, or computational in nature.
-The VKI Research Master in Fluid Dynamics complements the master programmes of universities with a profound research oriented specialisation.
+The VKI Research Master in Fluid Dynamics complements the master programmes of universities with a deep research oriented specialisation.

 - A five-year engineering or science degree (3-year B.S. + 2-year M.S.) from a European university or a M.S. from an American, Canadian or Turkish University.

-- A working knowledge of the English language
+- A working knowledge of the English language (level B1)

 - Aeronautics and Aerospace